bmizerany/pat/README.md

+# Pat
-# pat - A Sinatra style pattern muxer for Go's net/http library
+ A Sinatra style pattern muxer for Go's net/http library.

 This was originally created by [Blake Mizerany](https://github.com/bmizerany).
 This fork is just some improvements/tweaks to some issues that I've encountered.